 Rodric29 profile image

-The Atonement of Jesus Christ was necessary because Adam and Eve brought sin and death into the world, so that humanity could exist.
-Is it not logical that they would look forward to redemption through the promised Messiah?
+The Atonement of Jesus Christ was not a rescue plan invented after the Fall—it was the central covenant of creation.
+Adam and Eve brought mortality and death into the world so that life could continue, but from the beginning they also looked forward to redemption through the promised Messiah.

 Source